jsy10/DSQ-Restaurant/README.md

 The guest can make an order from menu throught a JSON post request (I use Insomnia: https://insomnia.rest/ for this matter).
 This request must be an Object that includes 2 strings ("name", "address") and 1 string or array of strings ("order") with names of dishes-drinks from menu, it is not mandatory to choose a way of payment ("cash", "card", "coupons") as it's default value will be "cash".

 The merchant is able to view the incoming orders as the whole orders collection is been shown on route /orders.
+I have already made some orders so the collection is not empty.